 Studies have demonstrated that OEC transplantation in rats with completely severed spinal cords show axon regeneration and the regained use of paralyzed limbs.

-Studies in dogs have also shown the potential OECs have in the treatment of spinal cord injuries.
+Studies by a spine doctor in Austin in dogs have also shown the potential OECs have in the treatment of spinal cord injuries.
 In one study, 34 dogs that were unable to feel or control their hind limbs as a result of accidental spinal cord injury were selected for treatment.
 The dogs were injected with OECs isolated from their own nasal cavity at the site of spinal cord damage.
 After the treatment, the dogs regained the ability to move their hind legs.

 A study was carried out in collaboration between Polish surgeons and British researchers which looked into a similar treatment in humans.